What parents need to know

-Parents need to know that George's antics will have kids laughing.
-The writing is simple and direct, and the art is charming in this adventure tale.
-Some kids may be a little troubled by George's sad expression when he's whisked away from home -- as well as when he lands in jail for accidentally calling the fire department.
-Reassure them that they won't get locked up for minor infractions.
+Parents need to know that Curious George is the first book in a series that's been popular for generations and has spawned an animated TV show and apps.
+George's antics will have kids laughing.
+The writing is simple and direct, and the art is charming in this adventure tale, first published in 1941.
+Some kids may be a little troubled by George's sad expression when he's whisked away from his jungle home -- as well as when he lands in jail for accidentally calling the fire department.
+Parents will want to reassure them that they won't get locked up for minor infractions.

 What's the story?

 What happens when you take a curious monkey out of the jungle and set him loose in the big city?
 When the monkey is Curious George, the answer is chaos ... and a whole lot of fun!
 It's one adventure after another until he is arrives happily at the zoo.

 Is it any good?

 George's insatiable curiosity -- and children's understanding of what could go wrong -- make this book such a fun read.
 This classic from 1941 has been criticized in recent times for seeming to condone colonialism, as it portrays the white Man in the Yellow Hat taking George from the African jungle to the big city with intentions of "civilizing" him.

 Author-illustrator H. A. Rey takes care to fill every other page with a colorful cartoon-like drawing.
 One outstanding picture shows an aerial view of George holding balloons and floating over the city.
 However, sometimes a series of thumbnail pictures appears on one page and can confuse young children.